Meeting with Astronomers

 Initial Maquette for Supernova Sculpture [copper wire and seeds]

-To kick start my Transdisciplinary practice, while considering the undercurrent of my project aims, I reached out to the Astrophysics Research Institute (ARI).
-I have previously spoken to two researchers there, to gain understanding of the research that takes place within the Institute and how they go about said research.
-The next conversations I had surrounded my intention to create a sculpture, an embodiment of Supernovae, with the theoretical underpinning, preferably gained by experts in the ARI and my proposal to exhibit in the ARI.
+To kick start my Transdisciplinary practice; while considering the undercurrent of my project aims, I reached out to the Astrophysics Research Institute (ARI).
+I contacted and had meetings with two researchers there, to gain understanding of the research that takes place within the Institute and how they go about their research.
+The next conversations I had set out my intention to create a sculpture, an embodiment of Supernovae, with the theoretical underpinning, preferably gained in collaboration with experts in the ARI.
+My proposal also included the idea of exhibiting in the ARI.

 Leave a comment